 A new trading book came out in December and I am continuing with my book reviews for traders in my book review series.

 The Compleat Day Trader is written by Jake Bernstein and is a 2nd edition.
 Jake is a long time trader and educator and the book covers all types of trading from stocks, futures, forex and more.
-This book touches on basic trading ideas but in my opinion is a more advanced book and if you are looking for trading basics I would read something more suited to beginners.
+This book touches on basic trading ideas but in my opinion, is a more advanced book.
+If you are looking for trading basics I would read something more suited to beginners.

-Jake is an excellent writer and shares his thoughts well, in clear an consise manner that is easy to follow.
-Jake has a lot of trading experience and he has a no nonsense approach when it comes to trading.
+Jake is an excellent writer and shares his thoughts well, in a clear and concise manner that is easy to follow.
+Jake has a lot of trading experience and he has a no-nonsense approach when it comes to trading.
 Many of Jakes views are different from what you will hear today in the trading educators arena.
 I like that he shares his opinion even when he disagrees with the crowd.